Email¶

 To make NethServer work with the external LDAP database provided by Active Directory, the following rules applies:

-1. Only enabled accounts are considered (userAccountControl attribute).
+- Only enabled accounts are considered (

-5. The domain part of email addresses specified by the above attributes must match a configured domain, otherwise it is ignored.
+attribute.
+By default any group is treated as a distribution list: a copy of the email is delivered to its members. - The domain part of email addresses specified by the above attributes must match a configured domain, otherwise it is ignored.

 To configure security groups as shared folders globally, type the following commands at root’s console: